UX/UI guides: how to optimise your open banking user journey

 AIS + PIS: a little bit of both

 When it comes to new technologies, hard data shows that both demographics and use case (the actual reason why a user is doing something) play a vital role in completing a flow.
 We’ll refer to these as the user’s motivation.
 So what motivates a user to finish the flow?
 What’s their reward?
-Well, !
+Well, it depends!

 To understand what we’re talking about, let’s look at two examples.